MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

    ![open query.](media/select-activity-query.png)

-Cloud App Security also provides you with **Suggested queries**.
+Defender for Cloud Apps also provides you with **Suggested queries**.
 Suggested queries provide you with recommended avenues of investigation that filter your activities.
 You can edit these queries and save the as custom queries.
 The following are optional suggested queries:

 - Admin activities - filters all your activities to display only those activities that involved admins.